thanhtamphung/bio_infomatics_analysis/MToolBox_analysis/readme.md

+# MToolBox
-MToolBox: A pipeline for heteroplasmy annotation and prioritization analysis of human mitochondrial variants in high-throughput sequencing.
+A pipeline for heteroplasmy annotation and prioritization analysis of human mitochondrial variants in high-throughput sequencing.

 1/ Install MToolBox: https://github.com/mitoNGS/MToolBox/wiki/Installation